chaotic-cx/chaotic-manager/README.md

 the `scheduled` tag to not be updated.
 In this case, the on-schedule pipeline will not be able to run.
 The last on-commit pipeline needs to be fixed before the on-schedule pipeline can run again.
-Build failures however are not accounted as the `scheduled` tag would be updated already as soon as the scheduling parameters were generated.
+Build failures, however, are not accounted for as the `scheduled` tag would be updated already as soon as the scheduling parameters were generated.
-Force pushing a fixed up commit is actively encouraged in such a case, as pushing another commit will cause the CI to evaluate the previous commits it missed, leading to noticing the same issue again and bailing out instead of silently continuing.
+Force pushing a fixed-up commit is actively encouraged in such a case, as pushing another commit will cause the CI to evaluate the previous commits it missed, leading to noticing the same issue again and bailing out instead of silently continuing.
 This has been a design decision to prevent failures from being overlooked.